 sales-i: Why is CRM now almost exclusively implemented in a Cloud environment?

-Our huge thanks to Neil for his time for letting us quiz him for this post.
-If you’d like any more information about Neil or CRM International, pop over to their website.
+Our huge thanks to Neil for his time and for letting us quiz him on this post.
+If you’d like any more information about Neil or CRM International.